-- Paragraph 18 modified the definition of a FAD in 2019 to exclude "small amounts of plastic or small garbage that do not have a tracking buoy attached".
-An evaluation of this paragraph was presented in WCPFC16-2019-17.
-This paragraph applied only in 2019 and was reviewed at WCPFC16.
-It is not considered further in the current analysis. - No impact on the evaluation is expected due to the use of reduced-entanglement risk FAD designs.
-In the absence of information, the practical impact on the number of FAD sets made under the CMM through active instrumented buoy limits (para 23) was assumed to be negligible.
+- The provisions of paragraphs 3 to 7 of CMM 2009-02 apply to the high seas FAD closures.
+This has been maintained after recent evaluations (WCPFC18-2021-15) showed it would have negligible impact on calculations of FAD set numbers. - No impact on the evaluation is expected due to the use of reduced-entanglement risk FAD designs.
+In the absence of information, the practical impact on the number of FAD sets made under the CMM through active instrumented buoy limits (paras 21, 22) was assumed to be negligible.